-- 1. Petitions to intervene may be resolved by written order or at a conference or hearing.
-Existing parties shall be afforded a reasonable opportunity to provide written or oral comment. - 2.
-Upon approval, the petitioner becomes an intervenor with the procedural rights of a party, subject to limitations the examiner may impose.
-Conditions of intervention may include: - (i) Limiting the intervenor's participation to the stated interest identified in the petition; - (ii) Requiring or limiting the intervenor's use of discovery, cross-examination, and other procedures; - (iii) Requiring two or more intervenors and/or parties with similar interests to combine their efforts; and - (iv) Such other terms as the examiner determines appropriate. - 3.
+1. ((Petitions to intervene may be resolved by written order or at a conference or hearing.))
+Existing parties ((shall be)) are afforded

+- a reasonable opportunity to provide written or oral comment.
+Petitions to intervene may be resolved by written order or at a proceeding. - 2.
+Upon approval, the petitioner becomes an intervenor with most ((the)) procedural rights of a party, subject to limitations the examiner may impose, such as ((.
+Conditions of intervention may include)): - (i) Limiting the intervenor's participation to ((the stated interest identified in the petition)) certain issues; - (ii) Requiring or limiting the intervenor's use of discovery, cross((-)) examination, and other procedures; - (iii) Requiring two or more intervenors and/or parties with similar interests to combine their efforts; and - (iv) Such other terms as the examiner determines appropriate. - 3.
 The examiner may amend the intervention order at any time. - 4.
+An intervenor typically can fully participate if a case proceeds to a determination of the merits, but an intervenor typically does not control whether a case proceeds to a determination of the merits. - 5.
 Granting a petition to intervene does not confer or imply standing to bring an action in a court or other tribunal.